Obaasan's Boots

 “A book that so beautifully captures the intimate and ongoing effects of internment on post war Japanese Canadian families.
 Bridger and Okihiro fully inhabit the idea that ‘history is not only about the past’ by tracing its present-day echoes and reverberations—in gardens, at dinner tables and through everyday familial relationships.”

-Kyo Maclear, author of Virginia Woolf and The Wishing Tree
+Kyo Maclear, author of Virginia Wolf and The Wish Tree

 "This book could also be included in a children’s literature class or in a thematic unit about works of literature that focus on the Second World War’s impact on people from different communities.
 Highly Recommended."